RCC Institute of Information Technology: Technical Fest

 The students of the college organize a technical fest every year which sharpens their technical skills known as Techtrix.
 Software competitions, paper presentations, programming in various languages, technical quiz, robotics and debate competitions are held.
 Technical colleges from all over the state participate in the competitions.
 Seminars and exhibitions are also held as a part of this program.

 Cultural Fest

 Every year the institute holds an annual fest, Regalia, organized by the students.
 Students from various institutes compete with others in the fields like drama, choreography, quiz, antakshari, solo and group singing competition, fashion shows, war of bands, and various other fields.
 Students of the institute perform skits, musical performances and plays.
 To make it more entertaining skilled performers from different genres are invited.
 Some major music bands and singers rock the students.
 Apart from the annual fest, there are other cultural programs, organized around the year where the students get a chance to show their talent.

 Sports

 The students organize intra-college and inter-college sports in a variety of games and sports such as table tennis, cricket, football and carrom tournaments.
-The inter-college sports fest is known as "Game of Thrones" and the intra-college sports fest is known as "Krrirrathon".
+The inter-college sports fest is known as "Game of Thrones".